 When you’re shopping around for a product or service, how do you decide where to buy it from?
 For all of consumer history, people have sought advice on purchasing decisions from friends and family — trusted individuals within their social networks.
-Today isn’t much different, besides the fact that our social networks have grown to include not only the people we know in real life but also those whom we keep up with online.
+Today isn’t much different.
+Now, however, our social networks have grown and the influencer marketing platform has developed.
+They include not only the people we know in real life, but also those whom we keep up with online – influencers.

-Social media and other internet outlets have created a massive opportunity for companies to market their products within pockets of people with similar demographics or interests.
-This method makes identifying and accessing target markets easier, but it is also full of potential pitfalls, as it involves working with influential individuals who have their own established agendas.
+Social media has created a massive opportunity for companies to market their products within pockets of similar people.
+This method makes identifying and accessing target markets easier.
+It is also full of potential pitfalls, as it involves working with influential individuals who have their own established agendas.

 This raises the question: how can businesses effectively utilize infuencer marketing while still maintaining authenticity and integrity?